-I’m not talking about packing or prepping for your trip, but the little rituals you do whenever you visit a new destination.
-Each traveler is different, and it’s interesting to peek at what he or she does during a trip on top of the usual expeditions.
-Here are mine.
+I’m not talking about packing for your trip, but the little personal things you do whenever you visit a new destination.
+Each traveler is different, and it’s interesting to see what they do aside from the usual itineraries.
+Here are my personal rituals whenever I step foot in a new country.

-As a print journalist trained in magazine publishing, I’m always browsing magazine stands to see the cover stars, beauty trends, what new titles have emerged, which ones have folded, and how editors have evolved with their blurbs.
-I also make sure to buy at least one magazine from every new country I visit, even if I don’t understand their language.
+As a lifestyle journalist, I always drop by newspaper and magazine stands to see the cover stars, beauty trends, what topics are hot, and how editors have evolved with their blurbs.
+I buy at least one magazine from every new country I visit, even if I don’t understand their language.

 After days of exploring, I take a day off and sit for hours at a local café—preferably not the franchise kind.
 Sorry, Starbucks!
-I still love your Toffee Nut Latte, but not when I’m traveling.
-Hole-in-the-wall coffee shops usually inject the local town’s persona, from their source of coffee grounds to the kind of pastries they bake.
+I still love your grande iced mocha, but not when I’m traveling.
+Hole-in-the-wall coffee shops give a more local vibe.
+I also purchase bags of local roasts to bring back to the Philippines.